orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 ### Metal Gear Solid 2

+- From MGS2 onward, there is usually some reward for beating the game without any lethal kills.
+However, it's not necessary.
-- Bosses have two health bars: one depleted by lethal weapons, and one depleted by non-lethal weapons.
+- From MGS2 onward, bosses have two health bars: a health bar depleted by lethal weapons, and a stamina bar depleted by non-lethal weapons.
 It's therefore advantageous to only use one or the other against each boss.
-- MGS2 has a surprisingly plot-relevant easter egg.
+- MGS2 has a surprisingly plot-relevant easter egg that's easy to miss.
 When you are using the directional microphone to listen in on a conversation, turn it left instead and listen to the guard in the bathroom.
 Later, at the oil fence bridge, when the person you're escorting walks behind a pillar, point the directional microphone at the pillar to listen in on another conversation by the same guy.

 ### Metal Gear Solid 3

 - You will be asked at the beginning which MGS game you like the most.
 Do not fret too much over this decision, as it does not affect much.
-The traditional response is "I like MGS2!", assuming.
+The traditional response is "I like MGS2!", assuming you played MGS2.
 The powergamer's choice is MGS3, which unlocks some bonus camo sets.
 - The separate health bar applies here: bosses have a health bar, depleted by lethal weapons, and a stamina bar, depleted by non-lethal weapons.
 There's no point in using both types.